DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

             * encrypting VM snapshots
         * **Patching**
             * customer should patch VMs (IaaS) while CSP patches the hypervisor
+            * if patching cant happen immediately, service isolation and restricting access points to services
+* Network Storage
+    * storage systems have heavy network utilization and therefor should be considered LAN traffic
+    * prevalent communications protocol for network-based storage is iSCSI, which allows for the transmission and use of SCSI commands and features over a TCP-based network.
+    * Whereas a traditional data center will have SAN (storage area network) setups with dedicated fiber channels, cables, and switches, in a cloud data center this is not possible with the use of virtualized hosts.
+    *  In this case, iSCSI allows systems to use block-level storage that looks and behaves like a SAN would with physical servers, but it leverages the TCP network within a virtualized environment and cloud.
+    *  iSCSI also supports a variety og authentication protocols, such as Kerberos and CHAP, gor securing communications and conidentiality within networks.
+    * However, iSCSI does support encrypted communications through such protocols as IPSec, and encryption should be used wherever possible to protect communications between virtual machines and storage networks.

 **Installation of guest operating system (OS) virtualization toolsets**
 * toolsets exist that can provide extended functionality for various guest OS